|GPCM-C-1||MESH MUST be used as the message transport mechanism|

 All messages which are sent to MESH specify a Workflow ID which identifies the workflow a particular data transfer is part of.

-Each GP Connect Messaging use case will be grouped and associated with a single Workflow ID which has been created use with messages generated by those use cases only.
+Each GP Connect Messaging use case will be associated with a single Workflow ID which has been created use with messages generated by that use case only.

 Where the use case requires some form of ITK acknowledgement, an additional Workflow ID will be created to be used for acknowledgement messages generated for the use case.